 The Wattle Fellowship is the University’s co-curricula program for students to foster leadership on global sustainability.
 We focus on multidisciplinary approaches, transformative leadership and practical skills development.

-This year-long program supports students to bring ideas to life, to create positive impact, and build a community of change-makers.
-Fellows will participate in retreats, workshops, events and have the opportunity to implement their own action project.
+This year-long program supports students to bring ideas to life, to create positive impact, and develop within a community of change-makers.
+Fellows will participate in retreats, workshops, events, mentoring opportunities and have the opportunity to implement their own action project.

 The Wattle Fellowship is a year-long leadership development program for students at the University of Melbourne.
 We aim to build leadership skills, support action on sustainability and create a cohort of leaders with the skills and networks to create positive lasting social and environmental impact.
 Fellows will participate in retreats, workshops, events and have the opportunity to implement their own action project.